-The US and UK healthcare systems need help, lots of help.
 The NHS England spends roughly £180 million every 15 hours, costing the taxpayer every minute.
 And if that is not enough one in ten nursing posts are vacant, with one in three nurses over 50 retiring soon.
 Around 11% of nursing posts in England were vacant as of December 2016 (it was only 6% in 2013).

 If I would be a patient, I would be calling my AI for help.
 Even with simple capabilities AI could save so much time and help the nurses, the NHS.